 This vulnerability does not apply to C++ for the following reasons:

 When adding intrinsics, implementors are required to follow a specific name pattern that users are not allowed to use in definitions.
 See C++ standard clause 5.10 [Lex.name].

+Operations for swap, sin, cos, conversions float <-> double, saturation,

 6.46 Argument Passing to Library Functions [TRJ]

+Applicability to language

+The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.46 is applicable to C++.

 Libraries that supply objects or functions are in most cases not required to check the validity of parameters passed to them.
 In those cases where parameter validation is required there might not be adequate parameter validation.

 When calling a library, either the calling function or the library may make assumptions about parameters.
 For example, it may be assumed by a library that a parameter is non-zero so division by that parameter is performed without checking the value.
 Sometimes some validation is performed by the calling function, but the library may use the parameters in ways that were unanticipated by the calling function resulting in a potential vulnerability.
 Even when libraries do validate parameters, their response to an invalid parameter is usually undefined and can cause unanticipated results.

-Applicability to language

 This vulnerability applies in particular to C++ libraries which are designed for high efficiency; responsibility for satisfying the preconditions for most functions rests with the caller.
 When these preconditions are not met, the result will be undefined behaviour.
 In addition, error conditions are specified by the language for specific functions, such as raising an exception, returning an error code or a known value, such as NaN.

 6.46.2 Guidance to language users